 Dealing with waste has been a problem for humans since well, forever.
 When humans switched from nomadic bands of hunter-gatherers to settled communities of farmers, they had to keep waste out of their small societies.
 As these communities grew, the need for sewage and septic systems grew evermore important.
 While people have been finding clever ways to get rid of their waste for millennia, only recently have septic tanks and systems become a regular part of settled living.
-Today, B&B Pumping in Azle is proud to present a brief history of the septic tank.
+Today, B & B Pumping is proud to present a brief history of the septic tank.

 Ancient Waste Management